Jeff Novak: End of a career

 During a pre-season game, Novak injured his leg which had recently suffered a severe hematoma during a practice.
 Novak contracted a staph infection in the leg which caused a permanent disability.
 In June 2002, Novak sued the team physician for malpractice and sought $7.8 million in compensation.
 The judge eventually dismissed the case.

-Post football
+Personal life

 Along with Will Furrer and Tony Boselli, Novak is one of the partners of IF marketing & advertising, an agency founded in 2002 and based in Georgetown, Texas with an office in Jacksonville, Florida.
-The firm was initially named, Intra Focus.
+The firm was initially named, Intra-Focus.

 In 2010, Novak teamed up with his brother, Jack, and licensed architect, Jim Cramer to launch Novak Brothers, a real estate planning and development company.
 In June 2011, Novak Brothers broke ground on The Brownstone at The Summit, a community of custom single-family homes inspired by 19th-century brownstones found in Chicago and New York.
 The Brownstone is part of The Summit at Rivery Park, a 36-acre mixed-use development located in Georgetown, Texas.